Lara Trump Rocks Bikini On Baby Luke’s First Boat Ride

 Politics aside, there’s no denying that Lara Trump looks incredible in a bikini.

 Earlier today, Eric Trump’s wife shared a photo of herself on a boat in Wrightsville Beach, North Carolina.
-In the snapshot, the 35-year-old holds her son Luke in her arms as she sits down and strikes a pose.
-The mother of one keeps it casual, wearing her hair in a high ponytail while she rocks a pair of oversized sunglasses and a smile.
+In the snapshot, the 35-year-old holds her son, Luke, in her arms as she sits down and strikes a pose.
+Trump keeps it casual, wearing her hair in a high ponytail while she rocks a pair of oversized sunglasses and a smile.

 Little Luke is on his mom’s lap as he looks into the camera.
-For safety the baby is wearing a large green life vest.
+For safety, the baby is wearing a large green life vest.
 And though there’s no full body shot of Laura’s bikini body, you can see that her swimsuit ties at the side as her toned legs and arms are fully showing in the shot.
 Many fans have taken to the photo to comment, telling Trump how amazing she looks, especially considering the fact that she recently gave birth.

 “Wow!
 Lady, you look amazing!!!”